Photo: Tara Howard

 Let’s get things straight- I’m not saying that I didn’t have a dose of reality prior to that point.
 Nobody grows up without personal struggles and setbacks.
 I definitely had experienced difficult moments before.
 That being said, adjusting to a “grown-up” life after 4 carefree years of college was a bit of a shock.

 At that point, I left my job and decided to go to graduate school.
 Obtaining a Masters degree had always been a goal of mine and I’m happy I made that decision.
-I devoted myself entirely to school for that one year (as most people who go to graduate school do) and I did well.
+I devoted myself entirely to school for that one year and I did well.

 After graduation, I thought that my new degree would enable me to immediately land the job-of-my-dreams even though I still had no idea what the job-of-my-dreams actually was.
 Wrong.
 I ended up having to move back home with my parents and lived at home for about 5 months during the painful job search.
 And what immediately came knocking on my door?
 Once again, those feelings of being lost.

 During those months at home, I also experienced a few personal and family-related issues, making that time even more difficult.
 But, there was definitely something worthwhile that resulted from having my days and nights void of any job or social life whatsoever (besides hanging with my dogs).
 I had endless time to think.